Keylor Navas: Personal life

+Navas has been married to Andrea Salas since 2009, and the couple have three children together: Daniela, Mateo, and Thiago.
+Navas is the stepfather of Daniela, whom Andrea had in a previous relationship.

-A documentary film, Hombre de Fe (Man of Faith), based on the life of Navas was released on 28 December 2017.
+A documentary film, Hombre de Fe (Man of Faith), based on the life of Navas, was released on 28 December 2017.

 His paternal half-brother, Eder Navas, is also a footballer who plays for Saprissa.

-In 2022, Navas obtained his academic degree as a master in Sport Management from Johan Cruyff Institute.
+In 2022, Navas obtained his academic degree as a master in sport management from Johan Cruyff Institute.

+In June 2024, a report from BFM TV detailed that a former employee filed a complaint against Navas for concealed work.